 The area to where I was headed lies north of Lake Kivu, the Rwandan and Uganda border confluence that hugs the DRC.
 Mount Nyiragongo is an active stratovolcano, with an elevation of 3,470m, which looms over the town of Goma and Lake Kivu.
 It is a mere 30-minute drive from Goma International Airport and an hour’s drive from Mikeno Lodge where you can meet the valiant staff of Virunga National Park and learn about the many projects that these determined custodians are undertaking to protect the Virunga Mountains and their wildlife.

 I entered DRC via Gisenyi after spending a few days with a group of mountain gorillas in Rwanda’s Volcanoes National Park.
-Albeit a bit time-consuming, the process of crossing into the DRC was surprisingly hassle-free, and the Africa Geographic Travel team handled everything very efficiently.
+Albeit a bit time-consuming, the process of crossing into the DRC was surprisingly hassle-free, and the Africa Geographic team handled everything very efficiently.

-Once through border control, we were met by a charming guide who drove us through the streets of Goma to the beginning of the hike.
+Once through border control, we were met by a charming guide who drove us through the streets of Goma to the beginning of the Nyiragongo hike.
 The drive to the Kibati Patrol Post at the base of Mt Nyiragongo was quite an eye-opening experience in itself.
 The pot-holed dirt roads lined with dilapidated buildings were a stark reminder of the devastating effect of years of unrest.
-The beautiful, green slopes of the Virungas Mountains were a stark contrast as they climbed valiantly towards the heavens and clouds.
+The beautiful, green slopes of the Virunga Mountains were a stark contrast as they climbed valiantly towards the heavens and clouds.
 Staring at so much natural beauty, I could not help but feel the urgency to remove the burden of war to allow the wildlife, people and the region to prosper from eco-tourism.

-As we prepared to start our climb, standing in a clearing of lush tropical rainforest and listening to the ranger’s instructions for the trail, I had the distinct feeling that everyone here was playing an important role in this park’s future.
+As we prepared to start our Nyiragongo climb, standing in a clearing of lush tropical rainforest and listening to the ranger’s instructions for the trail, I had the distinct feeling that everyone here was playing an important role in this park’s future.

 The magnitude of the challenge ahead also suddenly dawned on me.